Driving by the rules makes things easier and fairer for everyone.

 - Long term unemployed persons (not including retired people, those taking a career break, people in between jobs, people of independent means).

-Note 1: Applicants aged 76 and over will be considered, subject to approval by us and our insurers.
+Note 1: Existing members can continue their membership after their 76th birthday, subject to approval by us and our insurers.

 Note 2: In certain circumstances, an applicant may be accepted on special terms (for example, a higher insurance excess and/or an additional insurance premium).
 The applicant will be notified of any special terms in writing and given the choice of whether or not to go ahead.
 Where special terms have been agreed, we reserve the right to change them, or withdraw them (and cancel your membership) if reasonably necessary to reflect our insurers’ requirements – we will give you as much advance notice as reasonably possible if this happens.